-The committee particularly wishes to commend the agreement's emphasis on cooperation and mutual agreement in working together on labor issues.
+The committee particularly wishes to commend the agreement's emphasis on cooperation and mutual agreement in working together on this matter.
 Under the agreement, both countries reaffirm their commitments under the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
-Both guarantee in an enforceable manner, as provided for in the Trade Act of 2002, that they will not fail to enforce their labor laws in a way that could affect trade.
-Both also agree to strive to ensure they do not weaken their labor laws in a manner that would affect trade.
-Members of the ACTPN want to see high labor standards and effective enforcement of laws, but also want to ensure that the new labor provisions called for by U.S. law cannot be used as protectionist devices to restrict trade.
-The committee believes that an excellent job was done by U.S. negotiators in achieving the objectives laid out by the Trade Act of 2002 in a manner that is likely to improve labor conditions and standards of living and avoid protectionism.
+Both guarantee in an enforceable manner, as stipulated in the Trade Act of 2002, that they will not fail to enforce their labor laws in a way that could affect trade.
+Both also agree to strive to ensure they will not weaken their labor laws in a manner that would affect trade.
+Members of the ACTPN want to see high labor standards, rising standards of living, and effective enforcement of laws; but also want to ensure that the new labor provisions called for by U.S. law cannot be used as protectionist devices to restrict trade.
+The ACTPN believes these objectives were achieved.